 A tested View is a variation or control seen by one user included in your experiments (A/B tests, Personalizations, Interactions or Surveys).

-Basically with Omniconvert you can make multiple changes on your website to target different type of visitors and every time a visitor sees a modified page, that is the moment when we declare a view.
+Basically, with Omniconvert you can make multiple changes on your website to target different types of visitors and every time a visitor sees a modified page, that is the moment when we declare a view.

-- the visitor is included into an AB test or Personalization experiment
+- the visitor is included in an AB test or Personalization experiment

 - the visitor sees an invitation for a Survey or the Survey’s lead collector

 You are running an A/B test on all the product pages from your website.
 Customer X comes, lands on product Y page, matches the segmentation rules of your A/B test and it is included in it.
 Customer X is being redirected randomly to see the Variation.

 This means that in the statistics of your A/B test you will see 1 view and 1 user.

 After looking at the product Y page he goes further to product Z continuing to be included in the experiment.
 This means that Customer X saw 2 pages modified with Omniconvert resulting in 2 tested views.